 You can combine creative time with tactility too with different types of paints, pencils, charcoal, maybe even some finger painting.

-Practice with safe kitchen utensils
+4. Practice with safe Kitchen Utensils

 Tongs, cookie cutters, rollers and other utensils are great for developing motor skills while baking or cooking with your child.
 Children are naturally curious so keeping them out of the kitchen is always a struggle.
 Instead, you can include them in the cooking process to aid development, independence, and a warm association with family time and cooking.

-Cutting with scissors
+5. Cutting with Scissors

 Practice with scissors is vital for personal development as well as educational development.
 Scissors require fine motor skills, concentration, and hand-eye coordination making them the perfect tool for development.
 You can plan fun projects like poster-making or collages.
 All you need to do is layout some arts and crafts and watch your child delight in creating their own art.
 You may even enjoy it yourself and find a hobby you can share with your child.